 - T-shirts – with prints and slogans or “ripped.”

-- Jeans – although individual companies may list them as approved, by no means should you choose “ripped” designs.
+- Jeans – although individual companies may list them as approved, you should not choose “ripped” designs.

 - Sport shoes.
 Sneakers, trainers – improper footwear for work.

 - Hoodies.
-Sweatshirts with a hood are knocked out of the casual style, making the outfit casual and too informal.
+Sweatshirts with a hood are knocked out of the casual style, making the outfit too informal.

 - Shorts.
 Regardless of the length, they are not suitable for business attire.

-The combination suitable for business casual style wardrobe items is well illustrated in the picture.
+The combination suitable for business casual attire is well illustrated in the picture.
 Let’s take a closer look at what a wardrobe in a casual business style consists of.

-These include classic ones with buttons, a collar, polo shirts.
+These include classic ones with buttons, a collar, and polo shirts.
 But keep in mind that short sleeves are rarely welcome.
 An alternative is buttoned sleeves.
 The casual business style is also known for lacking a tie, making the shirtless formal and creating a more relaxed look.
-A selection of ties will not be superfluous in the wardrobe and is not excluded for the business-casual style.
+A selection of ties will not be superfluous in the wardrobe and is not excluded from the business-casual style.

 Business Casual Blazers and jackets

 A well-tailored jacket or blazer can help when meeting management, clients, or sponsors.
-These wardrobe items are optional but can be a stylish addition to your outfit.
+This optional wardrobe item can be a stylish addition to your outfit.
 What is the difference between a jacket and a blazer?
 The first is more strict and classic, and the second is universal.
-The blazer goes well with any garment and is usually completed with lapels and large and bright buttons.
+The blazer goes well with any garment and usually comes with lapels and large, bright buttons.

 The now-classic sweater and shirt combination is one of the most popular options for a casual business dress code.
 You can also replace the sweater with a vest.
 Look for fine-knit sweaters that show the collar of your shirt and leave the bulky, warm, and cozy chunky knit sweaters for vacation or leisure.